digitalocean/container-blueprints/DOKS-hardening/snyk.md

 After editing the file, commit the changes to your main branch and you should be ready to go.

-### Treating Exceptions

-There are situations when you don't want the final report to be affected by some issues which your team consider is safe to ignore.
-Snyk offers a builtin feature to manage exceptions and overcome this situation.

-You can read more about this feature [here](https://docs.snyk.io/features/fixing-and-prioritizing-issues/issue-management/ignore-issues).

-## Step 4 - Enabling Slack Notifications
+## Step 6 - Enabling Slack Notifications

 You can set up Snyk to send Slack alerts about new vulnerabilities discovered in your projects, and about new upgrades or patches that have become available.